 The Foundation for Inspiration and Recognition of Science & Technology in Texas (the Foundation), a Texas nonprofit corporation, was incorporated May 3, 2010, to build awareness, facilitate events and programs, and coordinate funding, professional development, education, and organization for Texas public and private schools involved with robotics programs offered by United States Foundation for Inspiration and Recognition of Science and Technology ("US FIRST®").
 To differentiate itself more clearly from US FIRST®, the Foundation often refers to itself as "FIRST® in Texas."

 NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 1. Basis of Accounting

-The accompanying financial statements have been prepared on the accrual basis of accounting.
+The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles (US GAAP).

 2. Financial Statement Presentation